-Irritants are substances in the air that can trigger symptoms in some people with lung disease, like asthma or COPD.
-The following are some common irritants and tips to help you avoid them.
+Irritants are things in the air that can trigger symptoms in some people with asthma or COPD.
+Below are some common irritants.
+You will also find tips to help you stay away from them.

 Don’t smoke.
 And don’t let people smoke in your home or car.

-When you travel, ask for nonsmoking rental cars and hotel rooms.
+When you travel, ask for rental cars and hotel rooms that are smoke-free.

-Avoid fireplaces and wood stoves.
+Stay away from fireplaces and wood stoves.
 If you can’t, sit away from them.
-Make sure the smoke is directed outside.
+Make sure the smoke goes outside.